La-Mediterranee/Web-App/README.md

 The App is gonna use firebase and Stripe for the transactions and Netlify for hosting.

+# Linkback

+To get notifations when your site gets linked/shared go to [Webmention.io](https://webmention.io/) and sign up with your domain

 # create-svelte

 Everything you need to build a Svelte project, powered by [`create-svelte`](https://github.com/sveltejs/kit/tree/master/packages/create-svelte);